tgweber/wir/README.md

 pull requests and issues will be decided upon by a single person.
 This is far from optimal (considering the initial statement above), but we need to start somehow with enough structure to have a path to evolve.
-This will remain until there is clarify which roles and responsibilities are needed and who is willing and capable to fulfill them.
+This will remain until there is clarity which roles and responsibilities are needed and who is willing and capable to fulfill them.

 If you disagree with this approach,